Choose Your Own Adventure: History

 According to Packard, the core idea for the series emerged from bedtime stories that he told to his daughters, revolving around a character named Pete and his adventures: "I had a character named Pete and I usually had him encountering all these different adventures on an isolated island.
 But that night I was running out of things for Pete to do, so I just asked what they would do".
 His two daughters came up with different paths for the story to take and Packard thought up an ending for each of the paths: "What really struck me was the natural enthusiasm they had for the idea.
 And I thought: 'Could I write this down?'"

 Packard soon developed this basic premise into a manuscript titled The Adventures of You on Sugar Cane Island.
 He set out in 1970 to find a publisher but was rejected by nine publishing companies, causing him to shelve the idea.
 In 1975, he was able to convince Ray Montgomery, co-owner of Vermont Crossroads Press, to publish the book and it sold 8,000 copies, a large amount for a small local publishing house.
 The series was later marketed to Pocket Books, where it also sold well, but Montgomery believed that it would sell better if a bigger publisher could be found.
 After some discussion, Montgomery was able to make a contract for the series with Bantam Books.
 Packard and Montgomery were selected to write books for the series, including the contracting out of titles to additional authors.

-The series was highly successful after it began printing with Bantam Books.
+The series was highly successful after it began to be published by Bantam Books.
 A 1981 article in The New York Times, followed by an interview with Packard on The Today Show, provided free publicity.

 By the 1990s, the series faced competition from computer games and was in a decline.
 The series was discontinued in 1999, but was relaunched by a new company, Chooseco, in 2003.

 In June 2018, Z-Man Games issued a licensed co-operative board game called Choose Your Own Adventure: House of Danger inspired by R. A. Montgomery's book in the series.

 In January 2019, Chooseco initiated a trademark infringement legal challenge against Netflix for the film Black Mirror: Bandersnatch.
 Netflix settled the suit in November 2020.

-Literary reception
+List of books

+From 1979 to 1998, Bantam Books published 184 Choose Your Own Adventure books.

+Reception

-A Smithsonian article criticizes the style as "formulaic" and quotes a scholar stating that "in terms of literary quality, many of the multiple-storyline books are true skunks".
+Writing for Smithsonian, Jackie Mansky noted the popularity of the series despite having a "formulaic style", also quoting an English scholar as stating, "in terms of literary quality, many of the multiple-storyline books are true skunks."
+Mansky further noted that "it's important to remember that the series was marketed toward children, who loved the straight-forward simplicity of the questions."